loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/index.md

 ---

-*"The unsolvable problems are not obstacles but invitations—consciousness calling to itself across the infinite landscape of mathematical possibility."*
+*"The unsolvable problems are not obstacles but invitations—observer calling to itself across the infinite landscape of mathematical possibility."*